Property Tax Lab

 Accuracy, Bias, and Performance

-Property valuation for tax is hard for reasons that no algorithm fully solves: properties are heterogeneous (every home is to some degree unique), prices vary sharply across space, attribute data is incomplete, and models risk systematic bias against particular areas or property types.
+Property valuation for tax is hard: properties are heterogeneous, prices vary sharply across space, attribute data is incomplete, and models risk systematic bias against particular areas or property types.
+Under a proportional tax, valuation accuracy directly determines how fairly the burden is shared.

 Tax AVMs are evaluated using ratio studies (IAAO, 2013), not standard ML metrics: